GoldenAchiever/year100millionbc/index.md

 The game is written and designed by <a href="https://bsky.app/profile/golden-achiever.bsky.social" target="_blank">Golden Achiever</a>.

 The rules are licensed under <a href="https://creativecommons.org/licenses/by-sa/4.0/" target="_blank">CC-BY-SA</a>.
-## MORE TO COME
-In active development February - April 2026.
-More content to follow.
-Work is ongoing on a full release, including a keyed overland map, cave adventures, DM advice, and a bunch of generators.
 <br><br><br><br>
 Rules based on Into the Odd by Chris McDowall www.bastionland.com